-In particular, we highlight the usefulness of corporate philanthropy as a strategy to build public support without irritating an incumbent regime and bypass the challenges involved in cutting old ties or building new ones.
+In particular, we highlight the usefulness of corporate philanthropy as a strategy to build public support without irritating an incumbent regime and to bypass the challenges involved in cutting old ties or building new ones.
 The pathway to philanthropy that we identify in this study can be applied to other democratic transitional contexts.
 For example, there is anecdotal evidence that companies in the Middle East increased their CSR activities after the mass protests of the Arab Spring (Avina, 2013) and that more wealth redistribution projects were established in the Niger Delta after anti-government mass protests occurred in the region (Frynas, 2001).
-Besides the democratic transitional context, our paper, together with Gatignon et al. (2023), demonstrates the generalizability of the finding that social strategies can substitute political strategies or compensate for their limitations in a climate of institutional uncertainty.
-Future research can explore other market and nonmarket strategies that firms may adopt when adapting to the uncertainties of institutional change, using qualitative and quantitative data.
+Our study, together with Gatignon, Gama, and DeMello's (2023) research, also demonstrates the generalizability of the finding that social strategies can substitute for political strategies or compensate for their limitations in a climate of institutional uncertainty.
+Using qualitative and quantitative data, future research can explore other market and non-market strategies that firms may adopt when adapting to the uncertainties of institutional change.

-Second, our paper links research on CSR and CPA by identifying the role of CSR in how firms adapt to democratic transition.
-CSR has long been regarded as an insurance strategy (Godfrey, 2005) that can help firms mitigate the negative effects of corporate misconduct (Luo, Kaul, and Seo, 2018), regulatory actions (Godfrey, Merrill, and Hansen, 2009), parent firm reputational threats (Zhou and Wang, 2020), and financial crises (Jia, Gao, and Julian, 2020; Flammer and Ioannou, 2021).
-Our paper adds to this line of research by demonstrating that corporate philanthropy is a hedge against the risk of having political connections and hence helps firms adapt to democratic transition.
+Second, our article links research on CSR and corporate political activity by identifying the role of CSR in helping firms adapt to democratic transitions.
+CSR has long been regarded as an insurance strategy (Godfrey, 2005) that can help firms mitigate the negative effects of corporate misconduct (Luo, Kaul, and Seo, 2018), parent firm reputational threats (Zhou and Wang, 2020), and financial crises (Flammer and Ioannou, 2021).
+Our study adds to this line of research by demonstrating that corporate philanthropy is a hedge against the risk of having political connections and, hence, helps firms adapt to democratic transitions.
 The risk brought by regime change is fundamentally different from the risks associated with stock price volatility or firm misconduct.
 The magnitude of the risk can be very large, and its link to CSR is more indirect and obscure.
 In addition, our findings suggest that philanthropy can be an actionable strategy for organizations, as it can ensure their legitimacy when they cannot control the reputations of those to whom they are connected.

-Our study also contributes to the CPA literature by assessing how firms can deal with the liabilities of political connections with a falling regime before it is replaced.
-The risks of political ties in transitional environments have been studied (Siegel, 2007; Sun, Mellahi, and Wright, 2012; Zhu and Chung, 2014), but generally in isolation from research into how firms manage the risk associated with their networks.
-Organizations have been found to mitigate the risk of network connections by cutting old ties or building new ties, but this has primarily been investigated in non-political or non-transitional contexts.
-In this paper, we emphasize the political dilemmas faced by firms when the regime has not been entirely ousted.
-We argue that the strategies previously suggested do not apply to political ties before regime change occurs, and we offer the alternative strategy that firms can use donations to prosocial causes to strengthen their legitimacy.
+Our study also contributes to the corporate political activity literature by assessing how firms can deal with the liabilities of political connections with a falling regime before it is replaced.
+The risks of political ties in transitional environments have been studied (Siegel, 2007; Sun, Mellahi, and Wright, 2012; Zhu and Chung, 2014) but generally in isolation from research on how firms manage the risk associated with their networks (Jia, Markus, and Werner, 2023).
+Organizations have been found to mitigate the risk of network connections by cutting old ties or building new ones, but these strategies have primarily been investigated in non-political or non-transitional contexts.
+We emphasize the political dilemmas faced by connected firms when a regime has not been entirely ousted.
+We argue that the strategies previously suggested do not apply to political ties before regime change occurs, and we reveal that firms can use donations to prosocial causes as an alternative strategy to strengthen their legitimacy.